znsio/specmatic-documentation/documentation/grpc.md

 Specmatic's gRPC support allows you to:

-1. Stub out gRPC services for testing and development
+1. Central Contract Repo: Single source of truth for both providers and consumers
-2. Validate requests and responses against your gRPC contracts
+2. Intelligent Service Virtualisation: Stub out gRPC services for testing and development
-3. Generate test cases automatically from your gRPC service definitions
+3. Contract Testing: Validate requests and responses against your gRPC contracts
-4. Ensure API consistency across your microservices architecture
+4. Backward Compatibility Checks and Linting (for specification standards)
-5. Perform contract testing to catch integration issues early
+5. API resiliency : Generate negative and edge cases to test against them and accomplish resilient APIs

 These capabilities enable you to develop and test gRPC-based applications more efficiently and with greater confidence in your API contracts.